lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  if available, the units and description
 	  of each of the columns in the table.

-    The "Table Columns" window.
+    **Figure 8:** The "Table Columns" window.
 The "Add column" icon -- which will be used in the next step -- is circled in blue.

 **2.7.** Create a new column for the u-band AB magnitude.
 (Note that the `AB Magnitudes Wikipedia <https://en.wikipedia.org/wiki/AB_magnitude>`_ page provides a concise resource for users who are unfamiliar with the AB magnitude system.)